coolcoderme/picow-thingspeak-feeling/README.md

 put the picozero file in the Pico.

-run the main.py file. do not for
+run the main.py file.

+WARNING : do not forget to change the wifi ssid, password, and thingspeak api id in lines 14, 15, 16

 Thank you to Raspberry Pi Foundation for letting me use picozero.